ruben1191018/cogsi-1190914-1191018-1191042/ca2/README.md

 ### Step 2- Adding Unit Tests and Configuring Ant for JUnit

 Next, we set up unit testing using JUnit in Ant.
-For this, I created a target named test which compiles the test classes and runs them using the junit task:
+For this, we created a target named test which compiles the test classes and runs them using the junit task: